 Figure 14 illustrates the impact of imposing bank leverage limits.
 As in Section 3, bank and firm leverage act as strategic substitutes for moderate capital regulation (relatively low values of h).
 Limiting a bank's leverage causes that bank to borrow less, but paradoxically causes its borrowers to borrow more.
 This effect arises because a firm that borrows from a leverage-constrained bank pays lower incremental costs for systematic risk and so faces incentives to become riskier.
 Our analysis suggests that this effect dominates over the levels of capital regulation seen in practice.
-Capital regulation causes the real sector of the economy to borrow more and become riskier, as witnessed by higher the default probability for firms.
-When capital regulation standards are sufficiently tight (i.e., when h is high) bank and firm leverage act as strategic complements as a low-levered bank is unable to pass along the tax benefits of debt.
-Note capital regulation has an ambiguous effect on firm leverage, but always increases firm borrowing costs because a constrained banks is less efficient at passing down debt benefits.
+The shaded region of Figure 14 corresponds to current Basel II and III capital ratio requirements.
+We can see that such capital regulations may not bind, and if they bind they can increase firm leverage and default risk.
+Capital regulation causes the real sector of the economy to borrow more and become riskier, as witnessed by the higher default probability for firms.
+Note that capital regulation always increases firm borrowing costs because a constrained bank is less efficient at passing down debt benefits.